brianjcarroll8/Gatsby/rfcs/text/0000-adding-code-modules-in-queries.md

 // graphql query left out for brevity - but consider it would be similar to one shown above
 ```

-With Graphql Components this could just turned into
+With Graphql Components this could just turned into something like this

 ```jsx
 const TemplateComponent = ({ data }) => {